felipe-coletti/age-calculator/README.md

 # age-calculator
-A simple aplication made in python to calculate the person's age and an example of how to use it.
+A simple aplication made in python to calculate the person's age.